bbj3/bbj3.github.io/_posts/2020-03-22-Transfer-learning-using-a-Convolutional-Neural-Network.md

                                    input_shape=(IMG_SHAPE, IMG_SHAPE,3))
 ```

-We want to keep all the parameters in the models as they are and only optimize the last layer, so we set the parameters in the moobileNet network to non trainable.
+We want to keep all the parameters in the models as they are and only optimize the last layer, so we set the parameters in the MobileNet network to non trainable.

 ```